nyumed-judy-lab/Heckman-domain-generalization/README.md

 # image-benchmark-domain-generalization

 This repository provides the PyTorch implementation of Heckman DG on WILDS benchmark data.
 We use the one-step optimization to train the Heckman DG model.
-In the Heckman DG model, the selelction (g) and outcome (f) networks are composed of data-specific convolutional neural networks (CNN) structures recommended by [WILDS](https://proceedings.mlr.press/v139/koh21a) paper.
-In addition, we follow the hyperparaters of each data and model recommeded by [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper and the WILDS paper (reference here).
-Please note that the current repository provised onyl the code to run the experiment of Camelyon17 data.
+In the Heckman DG model, the selection (g) and outcome (f) networks are composed of data-specific convolutional neural networks (CNN) structures recommended by [WILDS](https://proceedings.mlr.press/v139/koh21a) paper.
+In addition, we follow the hyperparameters of each data and model recommended by [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper and the WILDS paper (reference here).
+Please note that the current repository provided only the code to run the experiment of Camelyon17 data.
 The codes for other data will be added.

 ## References
 Please refer to the following papers to set hyperparameters and reproduce experiments on the WILDS benchmark.